Orthognathic & Corrective Jaw Surgery

 What does orthognathic surgery involve?

-Depending on the treatment required, Dr Armstrong will make a number of cuts through the bone of the jaw, to enable re-positioning, lengthening, shortening or re-shaping of one or both jaws.
+Depending on the treatment required and your final surgical plan, Dr Armstrong will make a number of cuts through the bone of the jaw, to enable re-positioning, lengthening, shortening or re-shaping of one or both jaws.
 The bones are then held in place by titanium screws and plates, which are often custom-made for each patient’s unique facial shape.

 The surgery is done under General Anaesthetic (fully asleep), in a hospital, and involves a minimum one-night stay after the procedure.